cuppachino/bevy_logic/README.md

 ```

 You can use the `logic::commands` module to spawn gates and fans,
 and then connect fans with wires.
+Make sure to `compile()` the logic graph.

 ```rust
 fn spawn_custom_gate(mut commands: Commands, mut sim: ResMut<LogicGraph>) {